SGDInstitute/apollo/content/collections/pages/mblgtacc/advisor-programming.md

         content:
           -
             type: text
-            text: 'This year''s advisor programming is made possible by the integral relationship between MBLGTACC and the Consortium of Higher Education LGBT Resource Professionals.
+            text: 'This year''s advisor programming is made possible by the integral relationship between MBLGTACC and the ' -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'Consortium of Higher Education LGBT Resource Professionals' -
+            type: text
+            text: '.
 The Consortium is an organization that envisions higher education environments where LGBTQ people, inclusive of all our intersecting identities, are fully liberated.
 For more information, visit the '
           -
             type: text
             marks: